Septima/spatialsuite-s4/README.md

 ## <a name="cbinfoparametre"></a> CBInfo-parameters

-These are s4's general CBInfo parameters - Tools make take more params as described in their documentation
+These are s4's general CBInfo parameters - Tools may take more params as described in their documentation
 ### Index Search

 These params must be set if you index your own datasources (See [Search Spatial Suite data](#local))